Building A Budget With Allocations - All Flexibility Levels

 Purpose

-Through the provision of Title I funding the Twilight program offers opportunities for students to participate in original credit courses outside of the traditional school day at selected high schools.
+Through the provision of Title I funding, the Twilight program offers opportunities for students to participate in original credit courses outside of the traditional school day at selected high schools.
 The Twilight program allows students who are behind in original course credits to get back on a timely path to graduation by providing more flexibility in scheduling and completing courses.
 Twilight classes are taken in addition to, and not in place of, a full schedule taken during the traditional school day.
 This means that any students enrolled in Twilight courses must also be enrolled in a full schedule during the traditional day.
-All students who need to earn one or more original credits to get on-track for graduation may be considered for enrollment in Twilight.
-Twilight cannot be used to accelerate the academic progress of a student who is on-track to graduate.
-Students earn original credits by meeting the required seat hours and successfully completing assignments, assessments, and expectations consistent with DCPS curriculum.
+All students who need to earn one or more credits to get on-track for graduation may be considered for enrollment in Twilight.
+Twilight cannot be used to accelerate the academic progress of a student who is on track to graduate.
+Students earn original credits by meeting the required seat hours and successfully completing assignments, assessments, and expectations consistent with DCPS curricula.

 How Funds Are Allocated

-Twilight programing is funded by Title I funding and all funds must be exclusively used to compensate time spent in direct support of Twilight programming.
+Twilight programing is funded by Title I funding, and all funds must be exclusively used to compensate time spent in direct support of Twilight programming.
 A designated Twilight Coordinator or other designated staff member should track teacher time and must certify that all time billed to the Twilight fund was completed in service of Twilight programming.

 Budgeting/Spending Recommendations

 On average, a Twilight teacher position costs about $9,500 per 1-credit course.
 This includes 120+ hours of instruction, plus planning time.
 Full credit courses can be scheduled across 1 or 2 terms and should align with the start and end dates of the term(s).
-A half (.5) credit costs roughly $4,700 and can be scheduled across one or two terms.
-For more detailed information on cost please see the table below.
+A half (0.5) credit costs roughly $4,700 and can be scheduled across one or two terms.
+For more detailed information on cost, please see the table below.
 Please note the numbers below are estimates and may vary slightly based on the total instructional days in each term.

-Course credit | Length of course | Instructional hours / week | Planning per week | Admin Premium | # of weeks | Cost per class |
+Course credit | Course length | Instructional hours per week | Planning hours per week | Administrative Premium | Number of weeks | Cost per class |

 1 | 1 term | 15 | 2.5 | $60/hour | 9 | $9,450 |